tush8788/Online-Bank/README.md

 3. then just "npm start"/ if npm start is not work just run this command 'node index.js'
 4. then go localhost:8000

-#This Site is hosted on render
+## This Site is hosted on render (this site is hosted on free tier thats why its take some time to the load)
 1. Access link "https://online-bank.onrender.com"

 ##Screen Short